bparanj/crystal/computer/electronics/microcontroller/raspberrypi.md

 The Raspberry Pi is a versatile single-board computer with a wide range of capabilities.
-Here are some of the key features and uses:

 ### Key Capabilities